-- Ap1 2.5.1 You are a family member of an EU national or a relevant person of Northern Ireland (RPNI) if you are one of the following: - a) a spouse or civil partner. - a direct descendant of the person or the person's spouse or civil partner who is under the age of 21; e.g. child or grandchild.
-Those who are 21 years or over will need to provide evidence of dependency. - c) a dependent direct ascendant of the person or the person's spouse or civil partner e.g. parent or grandparent. - Ap1 2.5.2 You will be eligible to pay a UK fee if the below applies to you: - Ap1 2.5.3 You are a family member of an EU national or Relevant person of Northern Ireland on the first day of the Seasonal Academic Year of your module and the below apply: - a) you have been granted settled or pre-settled status under the EU Settlement Scheme (EUSS); and - b) Your EU national or Relevant person of Northern Ireland family member is in the UK as a self-sufficient person, student or worker as of the first day of the Seasonal Academic Year of your module; and - c) you or your EU national or Relevant person of Northern Ireland family member have been ordinarily resident in the UK, EEA, Switzerland, EU overseas territories and British overseas territories for the three years prior to the first day of Seasonal Academic Year of your module; and - d) you are ordinarily and lawfully resident in the UK on the first day of the Seasonal Academic Year of your module.
+- Ap1 2.5.1 You are a family member of an EU national or a relevant person of Northern Ireland (RPNI) if you are one of the following: - a) a spouse or civil partner. - b) a direct descendant of the person or the person's spouse or civil partner who is under the age of 21; e.g. child or grandchild.
+Those who are 21 years or over will need to provide evidence of dependency. - a dependent direct ascendant of the person or the person's spouse or civil partner e.g. parent or grandparent. - Ap1 2.5.2 You will be eligible to pay a UK fee if the below applies to you:

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024